inventory management

 How to label your material inventory locations

-We discuss how to implement a good labelling system for your handmade inventory.
+We discuss how to implement a labelling system for your inventory to better organize and control your stock.

 An “inventory location” is simply the physical spot that you store your materials.
 To develop your inventory location system, you’ll firstly want to review your current storage situation.